How To Make Repurposed Denim Pocket-Sized Hand Warmers

 Repurposed denim scraps, long-grain rice and a few drops of essential oil.
 These pocket-sized hand warmers are perfect for kids! #TexasHomesteader

-Using the rounded end of a metal kabob I pushed the inside of the hand warmer through the hole I’d left.
-So the right sides are now facing out.
+Using the rounded end of a metal kabob I pushed the inside of the hand warmer through the hole I’d left so the right sides were now facing out.
 I’m left with a sewn square with a small 1.5″ opening.

 Filling Denim Hand Warmers With Rice

-Then I popped a funnel into that small hole.
-I scooped up 1/2 cup of scented long-grain rice and poured it into my hand-warmer.
+Using a funnel with the tip placed into that small hole I scooped up 1/2 cup of long-grain rice and poured it into my hand-warmer.

-Then I tucked the unsewn edges inside, pinned them together and back to the sewing machine.
-I sewed that tiny section shut and VOILA!
-I copied those steps for the remaining hand warmers.
+Then I tucked the unsewn edges inside, pinned them together and back to the sewing machine to sew that tiny section shut and VOILA!

 IMPORTANT: Microwaves vary & you don’t want to burn little hands!